RuPEP

 On the left, the sections of information on this page are listed.
 On the right are listed alternative spellings for the PEP's name.
 In the centre, the sanctions information is well curated: It includes a last checked date, and hyperlinks to sources:

-Lower on the page, each PEP has a :
+Lower on the page, each PEP has a network visualisation:

 On the diagram you can:

-• Zoom in to see detail on the PEP's network
+* Zoom in to see detail on the PEP's network (by using the scroll wheel on your mouse)

-• Hover over a line to see the nature of the relationship.
+* Hover over the arrows to see the nature of the relationship.

 RuPEP might indicate that more information is available in the Russian version of the site, so rather use that one if you can (e.g. by getting your browser to translate the page):